

 Examples of support from RDS Consumer Engagement:

-• Review of consumer engagement parts of the grant applications.
+• Review of consumer involvement parts of the grant applications.

 • Creating expressions of interest for consumer representatives in grants or projects.